Car Insurance Fraud: Types, Penalties & What Happens If You're Caught

 • Listing a lower-mileage estimate than you actually drive

-• Using a relative's address to get cheaper rates (known as rate evasion)
+• Using a relative's address to get cheaper rates (known as address fraud)

 • Failing to disclose all household drivers on your policy

 Soft fraud is more common than hard fraud — and many people who commit it don't even realize they're crossing a legal line.
-Alarmingly, surveys show that 30% of people under 45 don't view insurance fraud as a crime.
 But make no mistake: misrepresenting information on your application is a form of material misrepresentation and can result in policy cancellation, claim denial, and criminal charges.

 Hard Fraud (Premeditated Fraud)